visualbis/VV-Docs/docs/installation-guide/upgrade-trial/upgrade-trial.md

 ## Extend the trial period

-Follow the steps below to extend the trial period of BI Hub application:
+Follow the steps below to extend the trial period of the BI Hub application:

 1. For any further questions or queries contact the Visual BI sales team at sales@bihub.com.
-Raise a ticket requesting for an extension in trial period with a valid reason.
+Raise a ticket requesting for an extension in the trial period with a valid reason.
 1. Note that the trial period will be extended only if the reason for the extension is valid.
 1. The support team will work on extending the trial and send a confirmation email.
 1. BI Hub can be used with the extended trial period.